 Homeowners taking out buildings insurance alongside their mortgage could be paying over the odds.
 Here’s why.

-If you’re buying a house then you’re probably taking out a mortgage and as part of the deal your lender will insist that you protect your new home with an insurance policy.
+If you’re buying a house then you’re probably taking out a mortgage.
+As part of the deal, your lender will insist that you protect your new home with an insurance policy.

-Although this might seem like the simplest option at the time, it may not always be the best deal, as one Confused.com customer found out.
+This might seem like the simplest option at the time.
+But it may not always be the best deal, as one Confused.com customer found out.

 Do you have to buy insurance from your mortgage provider?

-Your mortgage provider will insist you have buildings cover, but it is your choice where you buy it from.
-You do not have to take it out with your mortgage lender and may find cheaper policies elsewhere.
+Your mortgage provider will insist you have buildings cover, but it’s your choice where you buy it from.
+You don’t have to take it out with your mortgage lender, and may indeed find cheaper policies elsewhere.

-According to the Post Office, mortgage borrowers lose a combined £600m every year, because they buy their mortgage lender's insurance products instead of shopping around for a better deal.
+According to the Post Office, mortgage borrowers lose a combined £600m every year.
+This is because they buy their mortgage lender’s insurance products instead of shopping around for a better deal.

-One consumer who got stung by not shopping around, Sheila Daily, wrote to Confused.com’s Cash Clinic expert, Chris Torney, to ask if she was entitled to compensation from her mortgage provider after she discovered she’d been overpaying for 20 years.
+One consumer who got stung by not shopping around, Sheila Daily, wrote to Confused.com expert Chris Torney to ask if she was entitled to compensation from her mortgage provider after she discovered she’d been overpaying for 20 years.